Books by Debi Bower available on Amazon - shop now

 • 6/17 – 9/4: 8 AM – 4 PM Monday – Thursday, 7 AM – 4 PM Friday-Sunday

-Located on the eastern shore of Seneca Lake, Sampson was once a military training base before becoming an area of grasses, wildflowers, shrubs and trees on flat, rolling woodlands surrounding ravines.
+Located on the eastern shore of Seneca Lake, Sampson was once a military training base before becoming an area filled with grasses, wildflowers, shrubs, and trees amid flat, rolling woodlands around ravines.

 Seneca Lake State Park